-Zachary Arnold is a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET).
-Previously, Zach was an associate at Latham & Watkins, where he specialized in project finance and environmental law.
+Zachary Arnold is a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET), where he focuses on AI investment flows and workforce trends.
+His writing has been published in the Wall Street Journal, MIT Technology Review, Defense One and leading law reviews.
+Before joining CSET, Zach was an associate at Latham & Watkins, a judicial clerk on the United States Court of Appeals for the Fifth Circuit and a researcher and producer of documentary films.
 He received a J.D. from Yale Law School, where he was an editor of the Yale Law Journal, and an A.B. (summa cum laude) in Social Studies from Harvard University.
-He clerked for Judge Patrick Higginbotham of the United States Court of Appeals for the Fifth Circuit.

 Current immigration policies may undermine the historic strength of the United States in attracting and retaining international AI talent.
 This report examines the immigration policies of four U.S. economic competitor nations—the United Kingdom, Canada, France, and Australia—to offer best practices for ensuring future AI competitiveness.